Ed94/gencpp/project/Readme.md

 All the library code is contained in two files: `gen.hpp` and `gen.cpp`

-## Bloat.hpp/cpp

-Currently acts as the isolation header for thridparty dependencies along with code not directly related to the library.

-Organization:

-* ZPL inclusion and selective symbol exposure to global scope.
-* Utility macro definitions used throughout the library.
-* Global memory arena definition
-* StrC and String definitions
-* Token string formatter
-* Formatted and Fatal Logs

-The cpp contains the implementation of the global memory arena and the token formmatter.

-Any global symbol pollution will be removed when dependencies are intergrated properly into the library.

 ## gen.hpp

 While getting fleshed out, all feature macros are defined on the top of the header.